Zentheon/mc-fancy-doors/README.md

+## Note

+This branch is only compatible with Minecraft 1.9 to 1.12.2.

 ![Title](./title.png)

 Doors in minecraft are kind of ugly.
 Their models are flat and boring, their textures look weird in some places and they don't even rotate correctly!
 How unprofessional.